dhoconno/nvd/README.md

    ```sh
    docker load -i docker/nvd.tar
    ```
 6. [Download](https://g-2e5b4e.dtn.globus.wisc.edu/nvd/resources.20240830.zst) the `resources.zst` file containing databases and taxonomy files (note, this is ~230GB and will take a while to download.
-I suggest going out for an iced tea while you wait.
+I suggest going out for an iced tea while you wait).
 If you have Globus access, this link is much, much faster than the `wget` access command shown below:
    ```sh
    wget https://dholk.primate.wisc.edu/_webdav/dho/projects/lungfish/InfinitePath/public/%40files/resources.20240830.zst
    ```